aumiidutta/registration/CONTRIBUTING.md

 ### OPEN SOURCE 101

 - Fork the repository
-- Clone the forked repository in your system
+- Clone the forked repository in your system<br>
 '''
 git clone <forked_repo_link>
 '''